 For each round of JSC interviews candidates are nominated and the list of nominations is made available to the public.
 Members of the public then have the opportunity to make a formal comment on these candidates to the JSC.
 If you have information about any of the candidates that you think the JSC should take into consideration when nominating people for appointment to the bench then this is your opportunity to submit this information to the JSC.

-The next round of JSC interviews takes place from the 9 – 13 April 2018.
-See the current candidates for April 2018 and read their profiles here.
+The next round of JSC interviews takes place from the 1 – 5 October 2018.
+See the current candidates for October 2018 here.

 How to comment on judicial candidates